How Much Does It Cost to Live In Hong Kong?

 Transport in Hong Kong, according to the statistics is very cheap.

-The transportation system in this country was very well developed many years ago and is improving with every other year.
+The transportation system in this country was very well developed many years ago and is improving every other year.

 You will save more if you buy a monthly pass for one of the means of public transport and do not drive your private car.